Hassan Sardar

 Hassan Sardar (Urdu: حسن سردار) (born 22 October 1957 in Karachi, Pakistan) is a former field hockey player and team captain from Pakistan, who won the gold medal with the Men's National Hockey Team at the 1984 Summer Olympics in Los Angeles, California.

-A Karachi native, Sardar studied in Habib Public High School and graduated from Aitchison College Lahore.
-Arguably the best centre forward Pakistan has ever produced, he started his international career in the early 1980s and played his first World Hockey Cup in 1982 held in Mumbai, India.
-Graceful and deadly, he played in arguably the best forward line Pakistan has ever had along with Shahnaz Sheikh, Samiullah Khan, Hanif Khan and Kalimullah Khan.
-Sardar was declared 'Man of the Tournament' for scoring 11 world cup goals and Pakistan took the gold.
+A Karachi native, Sardar attended Habib Public High School and graduated from Aitchison College in Lahore.
+He began his international hockey career in the early 1980s, competing in his first Hockey World Cup in 1982 in Mumbai, India.
+He played as a center forward alongside teammates Shahnaz Sheikh, Samiullah Khan, Hanif Khan, and Kalimullah Khan.
+During the 1982 tournament, Sardar scored 11 goals, was named 'Man of the Tournament,' and Pakistan won the gold medal.

 In the 1982 Asian Games in New Delhi, he helped crush India with a hat-trick as Pakistan triumphed 7–1 under the Captaincy of Samiullah.
 He was instrumental in leading Pakistan to a gold medal at the 1984 Olympics in Los Angeles.
 He later managed the Pakistani Hockey Team.
 He has also been the Chief Selector of Pakistan hockey team.
-Hassan Sardar is ranked among the 'Top 10 greatest field hockey players'.
+Hassan Sardar is ranked among the greatest field hockey players.